Yawan-1/StackOverFlow--Clone/README.md

 ## Contributing

 If you have any question or issues, It may have bugs that i may have missed.
-You can create <a href="https://github.com/Yawan-1/StackOverFlow--Clone/pulls">Pull request</a> or you can also contact me.
+You can create <a href="https://github.com/Yawan-1/StackOverFlow--Clone/pulls">Pull request</a>.

 Note: <small>Frontend and complete design is also inside this project's repo (html, css).</small>